singhrishabh93/3D-Product-Visualization-Using-Augmented-Reality-AR/README.md

 For further explanation on how this was done.
 Take a look at [Scene-Viewer](https://developers.google.com/ar/develop/java/scene-viewer).
 #### Education Industry:
 To help students in engineering field to better visualize the 2D views in 3D modeling.
-ArFlexe renders the 3D Models of the side-views given.
+ShopAR renders the 3D Models of the side-views given.

 It scans the image and provides the model accordingly.